-MLB Rumors: Bryce Harper Now A Long Shot In Philadelphia, Fans Prepared To Boo Him If/When He Returns To Town
+MLB Rumors: Bryce Harper Now A Long Shot In Philadelphia, Fans Prepared To Boo Him When He Returns To Town

 Ouch again.

 Meanwhile, according to MLB Trade Rumors, the Phillies “still have the highest offer on the table,” a claim that stands in sharp contrast to Thursday reports that the Phillies, and Harper, are moving on.
-The Dodgers, meanwhile, are prepared to offer a boffo amount of money, but not over the course of a decade, like Harper wants.
-And the San Francisco Giants are reportedly still in the mix, offering ten years and north of the $300 million Harper wants.
+The Dodgers, meanwhile, are prepared to offer a boffo amount of money, but not over the course of a decade like Harper wants.
+And the San Francisco Giants are reportedly still in the mix, offering 10 years and north of the $300 million Harper reportedly wants.